ridi/cms-bootstrap-python/README.md

 1. `python sample.py` will run the sample code.
 1. `make cms-down` for shutting down the containers.

+## (Optional)HTTPS

+1. Add `./cms/docker/haproxy/ssl.merge` into your keychain and make it trusted.
+1. Add `127.0.0.1 admin.ridibooks.com` in `/etc/hosts`
+1. open `https://admin.ridibooks.com` in the browser.

 ## APIs

 See [here](https://github.com/ridi/cms-sdk/tree/2.x/lib/thrift-idl) for all available APIs.